Discover the contrasting cultures of the fascinating Baltic

 Toompea, a maze of cobbled streets and alleyways filled with

-medieval houses; Tallinn's colourful Old Town is UNESCO-protected.
+medieval houses; Tallinn's colorful Old Town is UNESCO-protected.

 On arrival we enjoy a guided tour of the city, which includes the